Sole Proprietorship vs LLC California: A Guide for Contractors

 1. Do I need a new bond if I switch from sole proprietor to LLC?

-2. Which structure is cheaper for contractors?
+2. Which structure is more cost-effective for contractors?

 Yes.
-In addition to the $25,000 license bond, LLCs must carry a $100,000 employee/worker bond.
+Besides the $25,000 license bond, LLCs must also have a $100,000 employee/worker bond.

 Final Thoughts

 👉 Ready to protect your business and stay CSLB compliant?
-Get started today with a fast, affordable contractor license bond or request a quote for contractor liability insurance from Budget Bonds.
+Get started today with a fast, affordable contractor license bond or request a quote for contractor liability insurance from Budget Bonds, where you can access California contractor bonds with fast, affordable quotes, reach out through the contact page for BudgetBonds in Irvine, or learn more about BudgetBonds and their contractor-focused expertise.